Eric M. Margolin Sells 15,000 Shares of CarMax, Inc. (NYSE:KMX) Stock

-CarMax, Inc. (NYSE:KMX) EVP Eric M. Margolin sold 15,000 shares of the firm’s stock in a transaction that occurred on Thursday, January 14th.
-The stock was sold at an average price of $106.68, for a total transaction of $1,600,200.00.
-Following the sale, the executive vice president now directly owns 37,440 shares of the company’s stock, valued at approximately $3,994,099.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+CarMax, Inc. (NYSE:KMX) EVP Eric M. Margolin sold 15,000 shares of the firm’s stock in a transaction dated Thursday, January 14th.
+The shares were sold at an average price of $106.68, for a total value of $1,600,200.00.
+Following the completion of the transaction, the executive vice president now directly owns 37,440 shares in the company, valued at $3,994,099.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 CarMax (NYSE:KMX) last announced its quarterly earnings data on Monday, December 21st.
-The company reported $1.42 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.14 by $0.28.
-CarMax had a net margin of 4.01% and a return on equity of 20.30%.
-The firm had revenue of $4.21 billion for the quarter, compared to analysts’ expectations of $4.98 billion.
-During the same period last year, the firm earned $1.04 earnings per share.
-The business’s revenue for the quarter was down 12.1% on a year-over-year basis.
-As a group, sell-side analysts predict that CarMax, Inc. will post 4.26 earnings per share for the current fiscal year.
+The company reported $1.42 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.14 by $0.28.
+CarMax had a return on equity of 20.30% and a net margin of 4.01%.
+The firm had revenue of $4.21 billion during the quarter, compared to analyst estimates of $4.98 billion.
+During the same period in the previous year, the company earned $1.04 earnings per share.
+CarMax’s quarterly revenue was down 12.1% on a year-over-year basis.
+As a group, equities research analysts anticipate that CarMax, Inc. will post 4.26 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of KMX.
-JPMorgan Chase & Co. raised its holdings in CarMax by 29.4% in the third quarter.
-JPMorgan Chase & Co. now owns 3,131,394 shares of the company’s stock worth $291,470,000 after purchasing an additional 711,207 shares during the period.
-Victory Capital Management Inc. raised its holdings in CarMax by 383.4% in the third quarter.
-Victory Capital Management Inc. now owns 343,049 shares of the company’s stock worth $31,530,000 after purchasing an additional 272,080 shares during the period.
-Cubist Systematic Strategies LLC raised its holdings in CarMax by 857.6% in the third quarter.
-Cubist Systematic Strategies LLC now owns 283,838 shares of the company’s stock worth $26,088,000 after purchasing an additional 254,196 shares during the period.
-Strs Ohio raised its holdings in CarMax by 156.0% in the third quarter.
-Strs Ohio now owns 337,004 shares of the company’s stock worth $30,974,000 after purchasing an additional 205,370 shares during the period.
-Finally, First Trust Advisors LP raised its holdings in CarMax by 265.7% in the third quarter.
-First Trust Advisors LP now owns 274,545 shares of the company’s stock worth $25,233,000 after purchasing an additional 199,480 shares during the period.
+A number of hedge funds have recently modified their holdings of KMX.
+Powell Investment Advisors LLC grew its stake in shares of CarMax by 1.3% during the third quarter.
+Powell Investment Advisors LLC now owns 8,179 shares of the company’s stock valued at $752,000 after purchasing an additional 107 shares during the last quarter.
+Patriot Financial Group Insurance Agency LLC raised its holdings in CarMax by 20.4% in the third quarter.
+Patriot Financial Group Insurance Agency LLC now owns 656 shares of the company’s stock worth $60,000 after purchasing an additional 111 shares during the period.
+Mercer Global Advisors Inc. ADV raised its holdings in CarMax by 1.7% in the third quarter.
+Mercer Global Advisors Inc. ADV now owns 7,227 shares of the company’s stock worth $664,000 after purchasing an additional 124 shares during the period.
+Seeyond raised its holdings in CarMax by 2.0% in the third quarter.
+Seeyond now owns 6,359 shares of the company’s stock worth $584,000 after purchasing an additional 126 shares during the period.
+Finally, Resonant Capital Advisors LLC raised its holdings in CarMax by 3.6% in the fourth quarter.
+Resonant Capital Advisors LLC now owns 3,693 shares of the company’s stock worth $349,000 after purchasing an additional 129 shares during the period.
 Institutional investors own 97.59% of the company’s stock.

 CarMax Company Profile